jmandel/air-quality/docs/archive/CONSOLIDATION_SUMMARY.md

 - ❌ Redundant - duplicated logic
 - ❌ Unclear - hard to tell what's sandboxed

+> Note: The legacy `/api/ask/item/:id` endpoint has since been removed; use the streaming endpoint with `?id=` instead.

 ## Solution

 **Consolidated to single streaming endpoint with optional history ID:**